F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 All the anticipation of Ferrari’s fighting performance was put to rest with a dominating qualifying session by the McLarens.
 It was an all-too-familiar sight which the fans had grown to accept over the last two seasons.
 McLaren were the ones to set the pace, and it was Ferrari’s job, more so Michael’s, to beat them at it; most of the time, though, the McLarens had the upper hand.

 The grid looked eerily similar to the 1999 Australian GP.
-The top three spots were the same, with Mika at pole position, David in P2 and Michael at P3.
+The top three spots were the same, with Mika at pole position, David on P2 and Michael at P3.
 The qualifying did witness Michael’s last run getting abandoned as David spun on the track, leading to yellow flags being waved.

 Take a look at that last qualifying run.

-Michael was faster in the first sector and appeared all set for a pole position run, except for the accident.
+Michael was faster in the first sector and appeared all set for a pole position run, but for the accident.
 Could the result have been any different had Michael gotten a free run?
 We can only speculate, but the outcome was that his Ferrari was starting at P3.

 The top four cars were within a half-second of the pole time, and Barrichello was the new face in the Ferrari team on P4.
 The front two rows were the McLarens and the Ferraris all set to fight it out on race day.